 20) Metal Wheel Edging Ideas

-Give your garden a touch of old world class with a spectacular feature wall of antique wheels.
+Give your garden a touch of class with a spectacular feature wall of antique wheels.
 Salvage cast iron wheels from old agricultural machinery and arrange it along the edge of your flower beds for a stunning display.

 21) Mini Flower Fence Edging